Skip to main

 Basic Facts about Methylene Chloride

-A colorless liquid and a volatile chemical with a sweet odor.
+• It is colorless liquid and a volatile chemical with a sweet odor

-Methylene chloride is primarily inhaled.
-However, exposure can also occur through the skin, or ingested.
+• Methylene chloride’s primary route of exposure is inhalation.
+Exposures can also occur through the skin, or ingested.

 Steps for Complying with EPA Standard